KawanWeege/KawanWeege/README.md

 ### Hello, I'm Kawan Weege (also known as Dwahgon)
+ - 💡 I consider myself a generalist.
+I like to do whatever that envolves coding.
+ - 🔧 Fullstack Developer
+ - 💼 Currently taking a scholarship at Routech.
  - 🏫 IFC - Computer Technicion
- - 🏫 UDESC CCT - CS Student
+ - 🏫 UDESC CCT - CS Undergraduate
  - ❤️ <a href="https://github.com/taiyihanle">taiyihanle</a>

 ##